Chicago Tickets (New)

 • Eat before you enter if you want a relaxed visit, because on-site snacks are useful for convenience, not for a proper meal, and leaving means giving up your momentum.

-• If you care about atmosphere more than distance, stay a little past sunset rather than arriving exactly at it — the rush is often worst right before golden hour, while the post-sunset city lights period can feel calmer.
+• If you care about atmosphere more than distance, stay a little past sunset rather than arriving exactly at it, the rush is often worse right before golden hour, while the post-sunset city lights period can feel calmer.

 What else is worth visiting nearby?